typesense/showcase-recipe-search/README.md

 The recipe dataset is from <a href="https://github.com/Glorf/recipenlg" target="_blank">Glorf/recipenlg</a> 🙏!

+The dataset is 2.2 GB on disk, with ~2.2 million rows.
+It took 8 minutes to index this dataset on a 3-node Typesense cluster with 4vCPUs per node and the index was 2.7GB in RAM.

 The app was built using the <a href="https://github.com/typesense/typesense-instantsearch-adapter" target="_blank">
 Typesense Adapter for InstantSearch.js</a> and is hosted on S3, with CloudFront for a CDN.